 In our “Meet the Council” series, hear directly from the our Stewards and Allies why they are committed to making business fairer, more inclusive, and more sustainable.

-Nitin Chugh is the Chief Executive Officer of Ujjivan Small Finance Bank, a mass-market bank, committed to providing a full range of financial services to underserved populations in India.
+Nitin Chugh is the Former Chief Executive Officer of Ujjivan Small Finance Bank, a mass-market bank, committed to providing a full range of financial services to underserved populations in India.

 What inspired you to join the council and make commitment to inclusive capitalism?

 We are a purpose driven organization, and we take pride in offering comprehensive banking services to the unserved and underserved.
 For us, it is very important to positively influence the community at large, so the very concept of the Council inspired us to join this movement.
 The decision to make commitments to the Council came from its aim to create a sustainable future that would impact lives globally.

 What advice do you have for other organizations who might be interested in exploring what inclusive capitalism means but who think they are “too small” to matter?

 Irrespective of the size of any organization, its efforts towards a sustainable future and creating an inclusive economy is what matters to bring a change.
 We have witnessed that smaller organizations have equal and strong determination to bring change and impact a society.

 How have the ESG and inclusive capitalism movements grown and changed in India during your career?
 What continued change do you expect over the short and medium term?